gvwilson/sdxpy/src/template/index.md

 </div>

-The next step is to define the [%g api "API" %] for filling in templates.
+The next step is to define the [%g api "Application Programming Interface" %] (API) for filling in templates, which is just a fancy way of saying that we need to specify what function or functions a program calls to use our code.
 Our tool needs the template itself, somewhere to write its output, and some variables to use in the expansion.